DataONEorg/dataone-indexer/README.md

 > [!IMPORTANT]
 >
-> 1. From version 1.4.0 onwards, the chart depends upon RabbitMQ Cluster Operator being pre-installed and working correctly - see the [DataONE k8s-cluster documentation](https://github.com/DataONEorg/k8s-cluster/blob/main/operators/rabbitmq/rabbitmq-operator.md).
+> 1. From Helm Chart version 2.0.0 onwards, the chart depends upon RabbitMQ Cluster Operator being pre-installed and working correctly - see the [DataONE k8s-cluster documentation](https://github.com/DataONEorg/k8s-cluster/blob/main/operators/rabbitmq/rabbitmq-operator.md).
 Alternatively, you can provide your own RabbitMQ installation by setting `rabbitmq.enabled=false` in `helm/values.yaml`, and configuring the `idxworker.rabbitmq*` connection parameters accordingly.
 >
 > 2. Make sure the RabbitMQ queue is empty, before upgrading or installing a new chart version for the first time, because each new chart version will create a new PV/PVC where the queue is stored.
 This can be overridden by setting .Values.rabbitmq.nameOverride to the same name as the previous version, but this is NOT recommended, since the RabbitMQ installation then becomes an upgrade instead of a fresh install, and may require some manual intervention.